tensorflow/tfjs-website/README.md

 yarn build-prod
 ```

-Deploy instructions are go/tfjs-site-deploy (for googlers only)
+Deployment instructions are available internally.
+Contact @tafsiri for access.
+(Googlers only)